Foundations of statistics: Comparisons of characteristics

-Frequentists and Bayesians employ distinct probability models.
-Frequentist typically view parameters as fixed but unknown, whereas Bayesians assign probability distributions to these parameters.
-As a result, Bayesian discuss probabilities that frequentist do not acknowledge.
-Bayesian consider the probability of a theory, whereas true frequentists can only assess the evidence's consistency with the theory.
-For instance, a frequentist does not claim a 95% probability that the true value of a parameter falls within a confidence interval; rather, they state that 95% of confidence intervals encompass the true value.
+Frequentists and Bayesians use different models of probability.
+Frequentists often consider parameters to be fixed but unknown while Bayesians assign probability distributions to similar parameters.
+Consequently, Bayesians speak of probabilities that don't exist for frequentists; a Bayesian speaks of the probability of a theory while a true frequentist can speak only of the consistency of the evidence with the theory.
+Example: A frequentist does not say that there is a 95% probability that the true value of a parameter lies within a confidence interval, saying instead that 95% of confidence intervals contain the true value.